MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-create-update-strategy.md

 ## Assign clusters to update groups and stages

-Update groups and stages provide more control over the sequence that update runs follow when updating clusters.
+Before clusters can be used in update strategies they must be added to update groups and stages which provide control over the sequence that update runs follow when updating clusters.
 Within an update stage, updates are applied to each update groups in parallel.
 Within an update group, member clusters update sequentially.

 You can assign a member cluster to a specific update group in one of two ways: